RhizomeDB/dbsp-notes/README.md

 ## 2.9.13 Join Trace Operator

 The join trace operator is a variant of an [Indexed Z-Set] join with a [Trace].
-This takes advantage of the [bilinear]ity of relational joins in order to support incremental joins across timestamps.
+This takes advantage of the [bilinearity][bilinear] of relational joins in order to support incremental joins across timestamps.

 This operator MUST return a $\Bbb{Z}$-Set containing the resulting elements.
 It MUST NOT include the timestamps associated with each of those elements.
 Each element's weight MUST be given by the product of the two elements' weights that were joined together.